nam170201/introduction-to-python-for-computational-science-and-engineering/book/17-pandas.md

 # Pandas - Data Science with Python

-+++

 Numpy and numpy arrays are our tool of choice for numeric data that resembles vectors, matrices (and higher dimensional tensors).

 Where data is gathered from experiments, and in particular where we want to extract meaning from the combination of different data sources, and where data is often incomplete, the pandas library offers a number of useful tools (and has become a standard tool for data scientists).

 In this section, we introduce the basics of Pandas.

-In particular, we introduce the two key data types in Pandas: the ``Series`` and the ``DataFrame`` objects.
+In particular, we introduce the two key data types in Pandas: the `Series` and the `DataFrame` objects.

 +++

 By convention, the `pandas` library is imported under the name `pd` (the same way that `numpy` is imported under the name `np`:

 ```{code-cell} ipython3
 import pandas as pd